 These devices have internal dip-switches located near the battery of your remote.

 - Clear out anything previously programmed into the in-car system from the factory by holding down on the 2-outside buttons simultaneously, until the in-car LED starts flashing rapidly.
 This may take up to a minute.
-(In most cases, the key should be on auxilary, and/or the car door must be shut).
+(In most cases, the key should be on auxiliary, and/or the car door must be shut).

-- Press and hold the in-car button you want to use to operate your garage door while simultaneously pressing and holding the button to your hand held remote until the LED on the in-car remote flashes rapidly.
+- Press and hold the in-car button you want to use to operate your garage door while simultaneously pressing and holding the button to your handheld remote until the LED on the in-car remote flashes rapidly.

 - Test the in-car remote by pressing the button you chose to operate your door.